jgato/jgato/random_docs/SCC.md

     pod-security.kubernetes.io/audit-version: v1.24
     pod-security.kubernetes.io/warn: privileged
     pod-security.kubernetes.io/warn-version: v1.24
 ```

+Just one SA with an SCC applied will make the synch to happen.

 This synch can be disabled, having only the default values:

 ```bash
 > oc label namespace psa-manual-modes security.openshift.io/scc.podSecurityLabelSync=false
 ```

 ## PSA and SCC